 Assuming that a relapse has been confidently diagnosed then one can consider the use of high-dose methyl prednisolone to help reduce the duration of the relapse symptoms.
 Is important to tell the patient that the treatment will not get them better than they are natural recovery would have done – they may just get the bit quicker with treatment.

-Many units of nice switch to using five days of oral methyl prednisolone (500 mg daily for five days) as this has been shown to be as effective as intravenous high-dose methyl prednisolone (1000 mg iv for three days).
+Many units have now switched to using five days of oral methyl prednisolone (500 mg daily for five days) as this has been shown to be as effective as intravenous high-dose methyl prednisolone (1000 mg iv for three days).

 Some useful references and files, should you want a good review of the topic.

 1. Coles, A. (2009).
 Multiple sclerosis: THE BARE ESSENTIALS.
 Practical Neurology, 9(2), 118–126.